helidon-io/helidon/docs/mp/server.md

 ### Using Requested URI Discovery

 Proxies and reverse proxies between an HTTP client and your Helidon application mask important information (for example `Host` header, originating IP address, protocol) about the request the client sent.
-Fortunately, many of these intermediary network nodes set or update either the [standard HTTP `Forwarded` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Forwarded) or the [non-standard `X-Forwarded-*` family of headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) to preserve information about the original client request.
+Fortunately, many of these intermediary network nodes set or update either the [standard HTTP `Forwarded` header][standard-http-forwarded-header] or the [non-standard `X-Forwarded-*` family of headers][non-standard-x-forwarded-family-of-headers] to preserve information about the original client request.

 Helidon’s requested URI discovery feature allows your application—​and Helidon itself—​to reconstruct information about the original request using the `Forwarded` header and the `X-Forwarded-*` family of headers.